A complicated family of trees with omega + 1 levels: Abstract

 \section{Abstract}

-Our aim is to prove that if $T$ is a complete first order theory, which is not superstable (no knowledge on this notion is required), included in a theory $T_1$ then for any $\lambda > |T_1|$ there are $2^\lambda$ models of $T_1$ such that for any two of them, the $\tau(T)$-reducts of one is not elementarily embeddable into the $\tau(T)$-reduct of the other, thus completing the investigation of \cite[Ch.VIII]{Sh:a}.
-Note the difference with the case of unstable $T$: there $\lambda \ge |T_1| + \aleph_0$ suffices.
+Our main aim is to prove that if $T$ is a complete first-order theory, which is not superstable (no knowledge on this notion is required), included in a first-order theory $T_1$ then for any $\lambda > |T_1|$ there are $2^\lambda$ models of $T_1$ such that for any two of them, the $\tau(T)$-reducts of one is not elementarily embeddable into the $\tau(T)$-reduct of the other, thus completing the investigation of the $1978$ author's book ``\emph{Classification Theory and the Number of Non-Isomorphic Models}''.
+Note the difference with the case of unstable $T$: there $\lambda \ge |T_1| + \aleph_{1}$ suffices for the existence of $2^{\lambda}$ pairwise non-isomorphic such models.

-By \cite{Sh:E59} it suffices for every such $\lambda$ to find a complicated enough family of trees with $\omega + 1$ levels of cardinality $\lambda$.
-If $\lambda$ is regular this is done already in \cite[Ch.VIII]{Sh:c}.
-The proof here (in sections 1,2) go by dividing to cases, each with its own combinatorics.
-In particular we have to use guessing clubs which was discovered for this aim.
+As earlier, it suffices for every such $\lambda$ to find a complicated enough family of trees with $\omega + 1$ levels of cardinality $\lambda$.
+If $\lambda$ is regular this is done already in Chapter VIII of the author's book.
+The proof here (in sections 1 and 2) goes by dividing into cases, each with its own combinatorics.
+In particular, we have to use guessing clubs which was discovered for this aim.

-In \S3 we consider strongly $\aleph_\epsilon $-saturated models of stable $T$ (so if you do not know stability better just ignore this).
+In \S3 we improve the combinatorics, an aim is to consider strongly $\aleph_\epsilon $-saturated models of stable $T$ (so if you do not know stability better just ignore this).
 We also deal with separable reduced Abelian $p$-groups.
 We then deal with various improvements of the earlier combinatorial results.